amirkhosrovosughi/Drone_LineTracking/README.md

 # Drone Line Tracker

-Gazebo simulator with Hector quadrotor (http://mirror.umd.edu/roswiki/hector_quadrotor.html) to train for line tracking This is a in progress project
+Gazebo simulator with Hector quadrotor (http://mirror.umd.edu/roswiki/hector_quadrotor.html) to train for line tracking.

+This is a in progress project.
-The code is a modification of:
+The code is a modification of below project:

 ```
 https://github.com/TIERS/drone-racing